-NYSE symbol Holdco has applied to list its Holdco Ordinary Shares on the NYSE under the symbol "PRM."
+NYSE symbol The Holdco Ordinary Shares are listed on the NYSE under the symbol "PRM."

 Lock-Up Restrictions Certain of our shareholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
 See "Summary of the Prospectus-Lock-Up Arrangements" for further discussion.